kyma-project/kyma/docs/serverless-v2/03-02-security.md

 type: Details
 ---

-To eliminate potential security risks that the use of lambdas can involve, bear in mind these few facts:
+To eliminate potential security risks when using lambdas, bear in mind these few facts:

 - Kyma doesn't run any security scans against lambdas and their images.
 Before you store any sensitive data in lambdas, consider the potential risk of data leakage.